thomersch/gosmparse/README.md

 [![GoDoc](https://godoc.org/github.com/thomersch/gosmparse?status.svg)](https://godoc.org/github.com/thomersch/gosmparse) [![Build Status](https://travis-ci.org/thomersch/gosmparse.svg?branch=master)](https://travis-ci.org/thomersch/gosmparse)

-Gosmparse works already, but the API may change ([Documentation](https://godoc.org/github.com/thomersch/gosmparse)).
+gosmparse uses a callback driven API, which is stable ([Documentation](https://godoc.org/github.com/thomersch/gosmparse)).

-It has been designed with performance and maximum usage convenience in mind; on an Intel Core i7-6820HQ with NVMe flash it is able to process 67 MB/s, so a planet file can be processed in less than 10 minutes.
+It has been designed with performance and maximum usage convenience in mind; on an Intel Core i7-6820HQ with NVMe flash it is able to process ~75 MB/s, so a planet file can be processed in under 10 minutes.
 If you find possible speed-ups or other improvements, let me know.

 ## Characteristics